Building apps

 1. In the editing panel, select the Validations tab.

-2. In the class that you want to add a validation rule for, click + Validate and select Validation prompt.
+2. In the class that you want to add a validation rule for, click + Add rule, then select Custom rule > Validation prompt.

-4. In the Prompt, describe how you want to validate the selected field.
+3. In the Prompt, describe how you want to validate fields, using autocomplete to select field names.

-Your prompt is used to generate a custom validation rule in Python code, as well as examples that you can use to evaluate rule performance.
+Your prompt is used to generate a custom validation rule in Python code.
 Rule generation can take several minutes.

-• Modify your prompt — Change your prompt as needed and click Run to regenerate the rule and examples.
-You can’t edit existing examples with pending edits, because the examples no longer apply.
+• Modify your prompt — Change your prompt as needed and click Run to regenerate the rule.

 Validation function